- How will I know I have thyroid cancer? Are there any symptoms I should look out for?

 Thyroid cancer is typically treated by removing part or all of the thyroid and any affected lymph nodes.
 For some patients, radioactive iodine (RAI) treatment will be given to destroy any remaining thyroid cells.
 Thyroid hormone medication may also be prescribed for suppression of TSH levels which has also been shown to decrease recurrence of thyroid cancer in some patients.
 Follow up scans (ultrasounds, CT, MRI, PET) may also be done to monitor patients.
 Your endocrinologist will follow you closely to ensure that your medication is at the optimal level to decrease chances of recurrence.

 All patients who have had their thyroid removed will need to take life-long thyroid hormone replacement.
-Approximately 50% of patients will need to take thyroid hormone supplementation after a hemithyroidectomy (partial removal of the thyroid) but it depends on each individual.
+Approximately 50 percent of patients will need to take thyroid hormone supplementation after a hemithyroidectomy (partial removal of the thyroid) but it depends on each individual.
 Your thyroid is largely responsible for your metabolism, energy levels and other bodily functions.
 These hormones can be replaced via daily oral medications and your endocrinologist will work closely with you to determine the optimal level of medication that your body will need.

 Your surgeon will go over in detail what you can expect but in general, you will be directed to not eat anything the night prior to your surgery.
 Depending on the extent of the surgery, it will take about 2-3 hours and you will most likely be discharged within 24 hours with instructions on how to care for yourself and the incision.
 During your hospital stay, your doctors will monitor you for complications.
 Although you may feel fatigued and your voice may feel weak, most patients are able to eat, drink and talk right after the surgery.
 Most people only take between 2-3 days off work.
 Your endocrinologist will call you within a few days with the results of your surgery and give you detailed instructions on how to follow up.